View More Images

 Total elevation gain: 221m (725ft).

-In a routine common to the rest of the tour, after breakfast we send our main luggage ahead before taking a short minibus ride to Omachi, a once thriving post town on the Salt Road where the surrounding mountains that had provided us with an impressive distant backdrop yesterday now encroach closely narrowing the plateau.
-Here we find Chojiya, the old home and business premises of a local salt merchant, one of the most prominent families in the town.
+In a routine common to the rest of the tour, after breakfast we send our main luggage ahead before taking a short minibus ride to Omachi, once a thriving post town on the Salt Road.
+Here the surrounding mountains that had provided us with an impressive distant backdrop yesterday now encroach closely narrowing the plateau.
+In this historic town we find Chojiya, the old home and business premises of a local salt merchant.
 Preserved much as it was in the heyday of the Salt Road, it provides us with entertaining insights into life on the old road, the life of the merchant and bokka porters, who would be relieved of some of their load here.

 Accommodation: Lodge with onsen hot spring baths.